-OrganiMax Nutrient Corp is a Canadian-based company focused on the advancement of its two significant 100% owned lithium/potassium projects: the Zacatecas-San Luis Potosi project located in central Mexico, and the Coahuila Salar project located in northern Mexico.
+OrganiMax Nutrient Corp is a Canadian-based company focused on the advancement of its two 100% owned lithium/potassium projects: the Zacatecas-San Luis Potosi project located in central Mexico, and the Coahuila Salar project located in northern Mexico.
 These properties now cover over 424,000 hectares (over one million acres).

-The Company has previously identified high-grade potassium in both the salar sediments and near-surface brines, and is progressing towards its maiden sediment mineral resource estimate (MRE).
-In addition, recent geophysical work has indicated that the depths of the salar basins are much greater than previously thought, making the salars highly prospective for large brine aquifers to be discovered at depth.
-In parallel to the MRE, OrganiMax is conducting a detailed geophysical program to define the extent of the salar basins and use the results to target a deep drilling program to test for brines at depth.
+The Company has previously identified significant potassium and lithium in both the salar sediments and nearsurface brines at its Zacatecas-San Luis Potosi project, and is progressing towards its maiden sediment mineral resource estimate (MRE).
+In addition, recent regional geophysical work has indicated that the depths of the salar basins may be greater than previously thought, making the salars prospective for large brine aquifers to be discovered at depth.
+This may be a potential high impact follow-up program for the Company in the future.